ericevenchick/outlinee/README.md

-# Outlinear
+# Outline

-Outlinear is an outliner written in HTML5 and Javascript, using the [AngularJS](http://www.angularjs.org) framework.
+Outlinee is an outliner written in HTML5 and Javascript, using the [AngularJS](http://www.angularjs.org) framework.

 ## Try it
-A demo is available [here](http://ericevenchick.github.com/outlinear).
+You can use the latest stable release of Outlinee [here](http://outlinee.com)